 My passion is to drive forward in supporting people to find their path, with the ultimate aim of securing paid employment of their choice.
 We use a variety of routes for the life journey to the “World of Work”.
 We believe that every one of our participants can work and become a valued and respected member of their community.

 Our staff are trained, both internally and externally, and are skilled to deliver in their particular roles.
 We also value experience of real life situations that our staff bring to our work.
 We are trained in mandatory areas such as safeguarding and member care, alongside specialist training that includes behaviour management, learning support, dance and art, and how to get the best resolutions for every single person we work with.

 Work With Us

-Whilst we are confident that we have a team that understands how to really help people with autism or a learning disability, we are always looking for other individuals to join our growing team.
+Whilst we are confident that we have a team that understands how to really help people with a learning disability or autism, we are always looking for other individuals to join our growing team.
 We are committed to the continual development of our talent.
 We rate life experience over qualifications and invest in training our team.

 If you think you’d like to work with us and have something to offer, then please do get in touch.

 Our approach is centred in creating long-term, meaningful partnerships with other organisations.
 The provision of services that make a real difference to people with learning disabilities or autism relies on a joined-up approach across many different types of organisation.
 Some of the key organisations we work with include: